SchweizerischeBundesbahnen/api-principles/docs/collaboration.md

 - `May` Complex Features
 - `May` Refactorings

-#### Example
-{: .no_toc }
-*{coming soon}*

 #### Rational
 {: .no_toc }

-- APIs will eventually become "consumer driven" (see also: the API Maturity model)
+- APIs will eventually become "consumer driven" (see also the [API Maturity model](maturity/maturity.md)).
 - The Design of an API is more consumer oriented and therefore provides a better developer usability and more functionality.
 This leads to lower costs through higher reuse.
 - Better speed of API Consumer teams and much less waiting times of consumers for a feature.
-Solves the *backlog hibernation*.
+Solves the *backlog hibernation* and thus reduces [Cost of Delay](https://en.wikipedia.org/wiki/Cost_of_delay).